Ukrainian People's Army: War of Independence

 The Bolsheviks first invaded the Ukrainian People's Republic in January 1918.
 After several weeks of battle, the Red Army overwhelmed the fairly small Ukrainian force, and took Kiev on February 9.
 This forced the Central Rada to seek help from the Central powers of World War I. After signing the Treaty of Brest-Litovsk, the Ukrainian Army was to receive assistance in fighting the Red Army.
 A German-Austrian Operation Faustschlag offensive removed the Bolsheviks from Kiev in early March, and the Rada government returned to the capital.
 In April, the Red Army was forced to completely retreat from Ukraine, and a peace treaty was signed.
 The German/Austro-Hungarian victories in Ukraine were due to the apathy of the locals and the inferior fighting skills of Bolsheviks troops compared to their Austro-Hungarian and German counterparts.

 The defeat in the open confrontation with the Bolsheviks and the temporary loss of a significant part of the territory sobered the leaders of the Central Rada, who finally understood the need to have their own regular armed forces, and not a people's militia.
 For this reason, after returning to Kyiv, the Ministry of War and the General Staff developed a plan for the deployment of the army, according to which it was to consist of 16 infantry divisions (64 regiments), organized into 8 territorial corps (I Volyn Corps, II Podilsky Corps, III Kherson Corps, IV Kyiv Corps, V Chernihiv Corps, VI Poltava Corps, VII Kharkiv Corps and VIII Katerynoslav Corps), 4 cavalry divisions and 1 cavalry brigade (18 regiments).

 On April 17, 1918 corps commanders were appointed.
 The first draft of recruits was planned for mid-October 1918, for which the network of local military administration bodies at the county and provincial levels began to be restored.
 However, other people had to take on the practical implementation of the planned measures.

-In December 1918, after the Directorate's coming to power, the army reached its peak at an estimated 100,000 recruits.
-These armed forces proved to be neither battleworthy nor well-organized.
-At the time most of Pavlo Skoropadskyi's Ukrainian State forces changed sides and joined the Directory.
+However, these armed forces proved to be neither battleworthy nor well-organized.
+At the time most of Pavlo Skoropadskyi's Ukrainian State forces changed sides and joined the Directorate.